 I let it be.
 I hang out with all I’ve learned.
 I hike, shower, dream with it, hand-in-hand with the work that has been described to me, the sudden companion in my life who has come to stay for a while and who I am meant to get to know really, really well.
 I trust the unfolding as it all comes slowly into focus.

 The beating heart of the work is revealed.
-I wrap it in words, clean and clear, run them through the woof and the warp, the harrow and the plough, turning them over, polished stones in the river, and then … the work is done, and we celebrate.
+Now I can wrap it in words, clean and clear, run them through the woof and the warp, the harrow and the plough, turning them over, polished stones in the river, and then … the work is done, and we celebrate.